chirag1712/rental-finder-app/README.md

 To get all dependencies run the following from the root level: cd server && npm i cd client && npm i

+Use the template in the sample-env file to fill in the DB credentials at your instance of the .env file

 And to launch run the following from the server directory: npm run dev